18 Jun 2020 BC Cuts Funding to Independent Distributed Learning Schools

 by Levi Minderhoud

-This seems to be a year of almost unlimited government spending.
-The federal government (as of April 30) announced that its deficit would be $252 billion this year.
+The year 2020 seems to be a year of almost unlimited government spending.
+The federal government (as of July 8) announced that its deficit would be $343 billion this year.
 The government of British Columbia is also spending $5 billion on a variety of COVID-related measures.
-The dominant view among policy-makers and economists is that the government should spend, spend, spend to avoid an even deeper recession.
+The dominant view among policymakers and economists is that government should spend, spend, spend to avoid an even deeper recession.

-But, apparently, that fund-everything-in-sight logic doesn’t apply to independent distributed learning (IDL) schools in BC.
-On May 4th, the BC Minister of Education decided to cut funding to these schools.
+But, apparently that fund-everything-in-sight logic doesn’t apply to independent distributed learning (IDL) schools in British Columbia.
+On May 4th, the British Columbia Minister of Education decided to cut funding to these schools.

 What are Independent Distributed Learning (IDL) schools?

-IDL schools employ BC-certified teachers and follow the BC curriculum, just like brick-and-mortar public schools or other independent schools.
+IDL schools employ British Columbia-certified teachers and follow the British Columbia curriculum, just like brick-and-mortar public schools or other independent schools.
 What makes these schools distinct from other independent schools is that much of the students’ learning takes place at home, online, or in weekly community programs.

-There are 16 independent distributed learning schools recognized by the BC Ministry of Education, educating between 12,000-15,000 students.
+There are 16 independent distributed learning schools recognized by the British Columbia Ministry of Education, educating between 12,000-15,000 students.
 Several schools are distinctly Christian IDL schools.
 Other IDL schools serve students with special needs or students in remote communities, student bodies that traditional public schools or independent schools cannot adequately serve.
-Other parents use these IDL programs so that their children have greater flexibility in their studies because they believe that this method of self-paced learning is better for their children or because of concerns about other local schools.
+Other parents use these IDL programs so that their children have greater flexibility in their studies, because they believe that this method of self-paced learning is better for their children, or because of concerns about other local schools.

 Why did the government cut funding?

 The Ministry of Education justified this funding cut with claims that they were equalizing the level of funding received by independent distributed learning schools and brick-and-mortar independent schools.
-For the last eight years, IDL schools have received 63% of the funding allocated to their public distributed learning counterparts.
-Most brick-and-mortar independent schools receive 50% public funding.
-This funding cut for IDL schools was passed by Cabinet and not debated or approved by the Legislature.
-It slashes this level of funding for IDL schools down to 50%.
-Thus, each IDL school receives 21% less funding, or about $800 less, per student enrolled.
-Altogether, IDL schools will receive $12 million less next year.
+For the last eight years, IDL schools have received 63% of the funding ($3843 per student) allocated to their public distributed learning counterparts ($6100 per student).
+Most brick-and-mortar independent schools receive 50% of the funding ($4777 per student) allocated to their public brick-and-mortar counterparts ($9554 per student).
+This cut reduces funding for IDL schools down to 50% of the public distributed learning rate ($3050 per student), down by about $800 per student, and down by a cumulative $12 million next year.

 Equalization is a poor excuse to cut funding to IDL schools.

 Equalization is a poor excuse to cut funding to IDL schools.
-If funding equality is truly the goal of the Ministry of Education, why not raise the funding percentage for brick-and-mortar independent schools to 63%?
-Give the same amount of money to IDL students as to brick-and-mortar independent schools?
+If funding equality is the goal of the Ministry of Education, why not raise the funding percentage for brick-and-mortar independent schools to 63%?
+Or give the same amount of money to IDL students as to brick-and-mortar independent schools?
+Perhaps reduce funding to public distributed learning schools?
 Or fund all independent schools the same as public schools?
+The government’s current funding cut arbitrarily picks which learning programs should be equally funded and is somewhat arbitrary in deciding what “equal” even means.

 Why is this troubling?